SoftwareAG/c8y-docs/content/edge/using-edge-bundle/monitoring-edge-metrics.md

 ---
-weight: 90
+weight: 70
 title: Monitoring the Edge metrics
-layout: bundle
+layout: redirect
-section:
-  - edge_server
 ---

-In your {{< product-c8y-iot >}} tenant, you can monitor the measurements of the Edge appliance listed in the table below:
+In your {{< product-c8y-iot >}} cloud tenant, you can monitor the measurements of the Edge appliance listed in the table below.
+To monitor the measurements from your cloud tenant, ensure that you have registered your Edge appliance with the {{< product-c8y-iot >}} cloud tenant.
+See [Registering the Edge appliance in the {{< product-c8y-iot >}} tenant](/edge/remote-connectivity/#registering-the-edge-appliance-in-the-cumulocity-iot-tenant).

 |<div style="width:150px">Measurement</div>|<div style="width:250px">Metrics</div>|Description
 |:---|:---|:---